Air Museum in McMinnville Oregon Features Legendary One-Flight Plane

 • Save

 For its first and only flight, the Spruce Goose carried a total of 36 passengers, a far cry from the 750 it was designed to carry.
 People on board included crew, mechanics, and members of the press.
 The wooden plane lifted off the ground to an elevation of 70 feet and flew about a mile in 26 seconds, with the speed reaching 135 miles per hour.
-It was the last flight the Spruce Goose ever made.
+It may have been the first, but it was also the last flight the Spruce Goose ever made.

 With metal restrictions and war time at an end, there was sadly no need for a wooden plane such as the Spruce Goose.
 The revolutionary design was shot down by critics who said the wooden structure could never compete against more modern metal frames.